arg0naut91/muRty/README.md

 The input matrix has to be a square matrix (`N x N`).

-If you pass anything else it attempts to convert it to matrix.
+In terms of classes, if you pass anything else it attempts to convert it to matrix.
 Usually this should work for common formats (`data frame`, `data.table` or `tibble`).

 ``` r
 set.seed(1)